The default CSS underline works great. Who could hate it?

 Not only that, but it moves across the nav dynamically to give the illusion that it’s one singular block.
 Pretty cool right?

-You can do all of this yourself with a bit of CSS by adding the underline block into an HTML element.
+You can do all of this yourself with a bit of CSS by adding the underlined block into an HTML element.
 Surprisingly simple considering how little code you need (about 60 lines of CSS).

 2. Spanning Multiple Lines